microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_mssql_mi_arm_template.md

 # Cleanup

-* To delete the Azure Arc Data Controller and all of it's Kubernetes resources as well as the SQL MI, run the *MSSQL_MI_Cleanup.ps1* Powershell script located in *C:\tmp*.
+* To delete the Azure Arc Data Controller and all of it's Kubernetes resources as well as the SQL MI, run the *MSSQL_MI_Cleanup.ps1* Powershell script located in *C:\tmp* on the Windows Client VM.
 At the end of it's run, the script will close all Powershell sessions. **The Cleanup script run time is approximately 10min long**.

     ![](../img/aks_mssql_mi_arm_template/14.png)